miles-berman/SAMPLE-HELPER/README.md

 # SampleHelper
 A python "sampler" to change bit depth, sample rate, and pitch of wav &amp; mp3 files.
-Th app allows users to load audio files (WAV and MP3), and manipulate the audio in real-time.
+The app allows users to load audio files (WAV and MP3), and manipulate the audio in real-time.
 Users can adjust the bit depth, sample rate, and pitch of the audio, and apply these changes on the fly.

 ## Features